Giveth/liquidpledging-ui/README.md

 ## Creating mock data

-At the current stage the functionalities are limited, so we need to pre-generate some pledges on our local node to be able to visualize something.

-For this you will need to have [testrpc](https://github.com/ethereumjs/testrpc) installed.

-Run it using

-`testrpc --deterministic --gasLimit 6000000`

-The `--deterministic` is important because the current contract is hard-coded.
-This will ensure that testrpc deploys it to the same address.

-Because the contract is quite big, we need to increase the block gas limit size.
-That's why the `--gasLimit 6000000` option.
+We're using an slightly modified version of testrpc in order to use it with websockets.

+To start your local testrpc node run

+`npm run testrpc`

 Now let's generate some mock data by runing a little script.
-This will deploy the liquidpledging contract into our local testrpc network.
-Then it creates some mock users and pledges.
+This will deploy the liquidpledging contract into the already running testrpc network and then it will create some mock users and pledges.

 `node scripts/basicScenario.js`